vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

        * `vs-kubernetes.suppress-kubectl-not-found-alerts` - Turns off the warning (and installation prompt) if `kubectl` was not found.
 You should not normally set this, as most of the extension depends on `kubectl`, but it can be useful if working primarily with Helm.
        * `vs-kubernetes.suppress-helm-not-found-alerts` - Turns off the warning (and installation prompt) if `helm` was not found.
        * `vs-kubernetes.ignore-recommendations` - Set to true to silence Kubernetes extension recommendation notifications.
+       * `vs-kubernetes.crd-code-completion` - Set to "enabled" or "disabled" to control smart code completion for CRDs.
        * `vs-kubernetes.minikube-show-information-expiration` - Set to valid expiration date for minikube install to show information dialog box to display.
        * `vs-kubernetes.enable-minimal-workflow` - Enables the minimal workflow for several actions (Get, Describe, Scale, Expose, Switch).
 By executing one of those commands the queries to the cluster are reduced at minimum and users are able to freely type the resource name to use.
+       * `resource-commands-on-files` - If true, show Kubernetes resource commands (Create, Apply, Delete) on file context menu for all YAML files.
    * `vsdocker.imageUser` - Image prefix for the container images e.g. 'docker.io/brendanburns'
    * `checkForMinikubeUpgrade` - On extension startup, notify if a minikube upgrade is available.
 Defaults to true.
    * `disable-lint` - Disable all linting of Kubernetes files